jenkinsci/warnings-ng-plugin/CONTRIBUTING.md

 # Contributing to the Static Analysis Suite

-This page provides information about contributing code to Jenkins' Static Analysis Suite
+This page provides information about contributing code to Jenkins' Warnings plug-in.

 :exclamation: There's a lot more to the Jenkins project than just code.
 For information on contributing to the Jenkins' project overall, check out [Jenkins' contributing landing page](https://jenkins.io/participate/).